 During our two-night stay we canoed, relaxed, swam around the dock, explored the woods, found swings along the trail, hiked, canoed some more, fished, and just enjoyed the quiet nights and beautiful scenery.
-The kids actually liked it so much that we’re revisiting again this summer.
-Can’t wait!
+The kids actually liked it so much that we visited came back the following summer!

 Services: Reception building with showers, bathrooms, and internet service.
 Parking lot, canoe rental, firewood and kindling to purchase, ready-to-camp kits for rent, trolleys for bringing gear to your treehouse.
-A small store at the park entrance.
+A small store at the park entrance where you can grab essentials or snag a treat.
 Dogs are allowed in the treehouses and on the trails as long as they are leashed.

-Pricing: There is a two-night minimum to reserve a treehouse.
-Rates vary by season but from July 16 to September 5, 2021, the price per night is $206.
-Off-season rates can go down to $109.
+Pricing: There is a two-night minimum to reserve a treehouse and rates vary by season.
 Canoe rental is $37 for the duration of your stay.
 You also need to pay the park’s daily access fee at the entrance gate to the Parc éco Laurentides.
 See the website for full details.